 The service is also projecting a shortfall in external rental income in addition to lower than anticipated income from investment properties.
 Planning application and building warrant fees are also projected to be lower than anticipated.
-Additional property rental income deficit due to a number of units such as retail, café and office space within the Railway Station are still to be let and unlikely to generate any income this year.
 These reductions in income are expected to be partially offset by higher car parking fees and other income being more than anticipated.